ERC at Copernicus Festival 2026

 • Jarosław Wilczyński, ERC grantee, Institute of Systematics and Evolution of Animals, Polish Academy of Sciences, Poland

-18.30 - 19.30 | ERC Talks: Algorithmic democracy
+18.30 - 19.30 | ERC Talks: Why do we need linguistic diversity?

 • Justyna Olko, ERC grantee and Ambassador for the ERC for Poland, Professor, University of Warsaw, Poland